 One fine morning, my mother woke up to remember an early morning dream where she saw the events of the day when our garden was planted many years ago.
 She talked about it to my father and the very next moment, they knew what they wanted to do.

 Like autumn is inevitable, similarly one can’t prevent spring from blooming.
-After a gap of almost 5 years, this year we again planted the seasonal flowers, had the roses bloom, and have a garden that’s showering our life with colors and joy like the good olden times.
+After a gap of almost 5 years, this year we again planted the seasonal flowers, had the roses bloom, and have a garden that’s showering our life with colours and joy like the good olden times.

 Spring is God’s way of saying, ‘One more time!’ – Robert Orben